 Natural Gas Supplier Sector Allocation.
 Allowances available for allocation to natural gas suppliers each budget year shall be calculated as set forth in section 95893.
 The Executive Officer will transfer allowances into each eligible natural gas supplier's allowance allocation holding account and/or limited use holding account pursuant to sections 95893(b) and 95831(a)(6) by October 24 of each calendar year beginning in 2020 for allocation from the 2021 annual allowance budget.

 Auction Proceeds for AB 32 Statutory Objectives.
-All remaining allowances not allocated for uses specified in sections 95871(a)-(g), section 95871(i), or section 95911(h) will be designated for sale at auction.
+All remaining allowances not allocated for uses specified in sections 95871(a)-(g), sections 95871(i)-(j), or section 95911(h) will be designated for sale at auction.
 The proceeds from the sale of these allowances will be deposited into the Greenhouse Gas Reduction Fund created pursuant to Government Code section 16428.8, and will be available for appropriation by the Legislature for the purposes designated in California Health and Safety Code sections 38500 et seq. and consistent with the requirements of Chapter 4.1 (commencing with Section 39710) of Part 2 of Division 26 of the California Health and Safety Code and Article 9.7 (commencing with Section 16428.8) of Chapter 2 of Part 2 of Division 4 of Title 2 of the Government Code.

 Allocation to Waste-to-Energy Facilities.
 Allowances available for allocation to waste-to-energy facilities each budget year shall only be calculated as set forth in section 95891(f).
 The Executive Officer will place an annual individual allocation in the annual allocation holding account of each eligible waste-to-energy facility by October 24 of each calendar year beginning in 2020 for allocation from the 2021 annual allowance budget and ending in 2023 for allocation from the 2024 annual allowance budget.

+Allowance Removals for Offset Use.
+By December 8 of each year, beginning with December 8, 2027 for the 2028 annual allowance budget, the Executive Officer shall transfer a number of allowances from the subsequent year’s budget from the Issuance Account to the Allowance Removal for Offset Use Account as specified in this subsection.
+By December 8 of the year following the last year of a compliance period, beginning with December 8, 2029, the Executive Officer shall transfer allowances from the Allowance Removal for Offset Use Account to the Retirement Account and to the Auction Account as specified in this subsection.
+The number and applicable budget years of allowances transferred shall be determined by the following:

+The number of allowances “A” from subsequent budget year “t” transferred from the Issuance Account to the Allowance Removal for Offset Use Account by December 8 of the preceding year “t-1” shall be calculated in the following manner:

+A= Et-2*LO,t-2

+Where: